FNU-Hassan/Hotel-Anlaytics-Snowflake/hotel_project_2000_records/README.md

-# Hotel Analytics Project (2000 Records)
+# Hotel Analytics Project

 ## Overview
-This is a Snowflake data engineering project using a 2000-record dataset.
+This is a Snowflake data engineering project using a Hotel Booking dataset.

 ## Layers
 - Bronze: Raw data load